Opinions on The Theory of the Everything Bubble

 In the housing bubble speculation brought prices of financial products consisting of sub-prime loans well beyond their book value, and the pin was the realization that the underlying assets were near worthless (as for complex reasons people began to default on their loans causing a ripple effect; I explain the mechanics of this here).

-To pop an everything bubble is more complex, because it isn’t a bubble of just one markets, it is a bubble of substantially all markets (enough markets in the U.S. and across the globe to be considered “everything”).
+To pop an everything bubble is more complex, because it isn’t a bubble of just one market, it is a bubble of substantially all markets (enough markets in the U.S. and across the globe to be considered “everything”).

 Further, one should note that the housing bubble pop was staved off for some time via monetary and fiscal policy.
 In fact, the bubble was inflated more than it would have been as an advent of the pop being staved off (this seems to be common in bubbles).
 Banks and government in the U.S. were able to stave off the U.S. housing bubble, imagine the forces that will be at work across the globe to stave off an everything bubble (it could result in a long gap between the point where it should have popped and where it does, if it does).